-Dorkbot, a 6-yer old Banking Malware has resurfaced in the wild to become a major threat, according to recent reports.
+Dorkbot, a 6-year-old banking malware has resurfaced in the wild to become a major threat, according to recent reports.

 What Is Dorkbot?

-Dorkbot is a banking malware which was used by hackers to target Skype accounts plus Facebook and Twitter accounts as well.
+Dorkbot is a banking malware which was used by hackers to target Skype accounts as well as Facebook and Twitter accounts.
 The malware has been reported to try to trick victims to download an archive which contained a message in it, called “Is this your new profile pic?”.
-The .zip attachment was reportedly opened by the victim and then the malware locks the victimized computer.
-But this is not all that it does as the Dorkbot virus locks the malware into a botnet infection and the contacts of the victims were sent to the malicious archive.
+The .zip attachment was opened by the victim and then the malware locked the victimized computer.
+But this is not all that it does, as the Dorkbot locks the computer into a botnet infection and the contacts of the victims are sent to the malicious archive.

 The virus has evolved in a new updated variant which basically makes it an advanced RAT (Remote Access Trojan), which is configured to steal user information, such as:

 - Logged in details when the user attempts to log in a banking site.

 According to Check Point researchers, the malware was created to allow the attacker controlling it capabilities to perform remote code execution attacks with the primary idea to manually steal saved sensitive banking data.
 This means that the hacker may even be able to look into your computer’s history to check for passwords or data you have previously entered.
 The new injection capabilities, used by the malware has been detected behind the name Early Bird and it is basically a way of obfuscating the malware and allowing it to avoid being detected by any antivirus and security software.

 The today’s variant of Dorkbot is quite more advanced and it impressed even analysts at CheckPoint, who also mentioned other well known banking infections in their report.